d3plus/d3plus-website/_examples/d3plus-axis/scale-time/index.md

   .render();
 ```

 In the case of time scales, all values provided will be mapped to Javascript Date objects.
-In addition to the [standard supported strings](http://dygraphs.com/date-formats.html), 4-digit years can also be parsed.
+In addition to the [standard supported Javascript date strings](http://dygraphs.com/date-formats.html), the d3plus [date](http://d3plus.org/docs/#date) function is used so that 4-digit numeric years can also be parsed correctly.